AndrewL97/DabberStation13/docs/README.md

+# Dabber Station 13 Docs
+Warning!
+Might be outdated.

-# List of contents.
+## List of contents.
 1. HOW TO MAKE A MAP USING THE ACCESS LEVEL SYSTEM
 2. HOW DOES THE HEIGHT SYSTEM WORK
 3. ___MAIN_SHIT.dm

-# 1. HOW TO MAKE A MAP USING THE ACCESS LEVEL SYSTEM
+## 1. HOW TO MAKE A MAP USING THE ACCESS LEVEL SYSTEM
 1- Make a map as normal

 2- Select a door that you want to not be accessible to everybody